imAIgene-Dream3D/BEHAV3D/docs/source/recommended_settings.md

   Layering it this way gives a very clean organoid border.
 - **Touching objects:** draw a thin background line between them, bordered by foreground, so the classifier learns to split them into separate objects.
-For organoids, focus this on **time point 1** of each image — propagation tracking copies the segmentation forward, so the classifier only has to separate objects correctly on the first time point.
+For objects tracked by fragmentation tracking, focus this on **time point 1** of each image — the method copies the segmentation forward, so the classifier only has to separate objects correctly on the first time point.
 - **Elongated T cells:** draw the label slightly **thicker than the signal (~3 px)**.
 Segmentation connects adjacent pixels, so a one-pixel line leaves gaps; a little extra thickness yields one clean segment.